- School of Social Work

 Peter Maramaldi, PhD, MPhil, LCSW, MPH is a Professor at the Simmons University School of Social Work with faculty appointments at the Harvard University T. H. Chan School of Public Health in Social and Behavioral Sciences, and the Harvard School of Dental Medicine in Oral Health Policy and Epidemiology.
 Dr. Maramaldi’s expertise in gerontology, evidence-based health promotion, interprofessional teaming, and integrated healthcare delivery has made him a leader in the field of behavioral health.
 His teaching, research and consultation services are informed by his 30 years of practice, community organizing, and research experience with diverse populations in urban and rural residential and community-based settings.

-Dr. Maramaldi's clinical experience is wide ranging with pediatric, adult, and geriatric populations.
-He has worked in services for: caregivers, elders, assistance for children and families, victims of human trafficking, post-adoption programing and services, in-home biopsychosocial assessment and treatment planning, hospital-based psychosocial services, quality improvement initiatives, non-profit management and fundraising.
+Dr. Maramaldi’s clinical experience is wide ranging with pediatric, adult, and geriatric populations.
+He has worked in services for: caregivers, elders, assistance for children and families, victims of human trafficking, post-adoption programing and services, in-home biopsychosocial assessment and treatment planning, hospital-based psychosocial services, conflict resolution and mediation, quality improvement initiatives, non-profit management and fundraising.

 His cross-cultural acumen is exceptional.
-Dr. Maramaldi spent 16 years in residence at the International House in New York City, which is a unique enterprise founded by John D. Rockefeller Jr. in 1924 to promote international understanding among emerging world leaders.
-Dr. Maramaldi was retained to develop and deliver the institution's first yearly cross-cultural mental health services for over 700 graduate researchers, students and trainees representing more than 100 countries.
+Dr. Maramaldi spent 16 years in residence at the International House in New York City, which is a unique institution founded by John D. Rockefeller Jr. in 1924 to promote international understanding among emerging world leaders.
+First as a select group of graduate student residents, and then upon graduation Dr. Maramaldi was retained to develop and deliver the institution’s first cross-cultural mental health and mediation services for over 700 graduate researchers, students and trainees representing more than 100 countries.

 In research Dr. Maramaldi has had consistent NIH and foundation funding.
 He collaborates extensively with national teams of researchers addressing social and behavioral determinants of health with patients, caregivers and the healthcare workforce.
 He has conducted applied research in a range of settings including long-term care facilities, community and hospital-based health and mental health settings, and innovative dental services.
 His studies include promoting cancer screening, addressing health disparities, testing intervention models using randomized clinical trials, developing and taking to scale quality improvement approaches using behavioral interventions, and adopting safety models from the aviation industry to develop cultures of quality to eliminate errors in outpatient dental treatment and surgery.
-His most recent national work, based at Massachusetts General Hospital in Boston, investigates how healthcare teams are structured to deliver high quality care to frail elders in the community with specific interest in the cost implications of various team models.
+Recent national work, based at Massachusetts General Hospital in Boston, investigates how healthcare teams are structured to deliver high quality care to frail elders in the community with specific interest in the cost implications of various team models.
+He has recently developed and delivered learning collaboratives and webinars for the National Center for Equitable Care for Elders based at Harvard University.

 Dr. Maramaldi is the recipient of several national career development and mentoring awards in the areas of oncology and gerontology.
 During the Obama Administration, he was among a select group of social workers invited to participate in a White House Briefing on the Affordable Care Act.
-More recently he was named an expert participant for a Congressional Briefing on the future of the healthcare workforce to improve care for the Nation's aging adult population.
-He serves on numerous national boards, committees and special work groups including one that planned and acquired funding for a National Academies of Sciences, Engineering, and Medicine study, which focuses on integrating social needs care into the Nation's healthcare system.
+More recently he was named an expert participant for a Congressional Briefing on the future of the healthcare workforce to improve care for the Nation’s aging adult population.
+He serves on numerous national boards, committees and special work groups.

-Dr. Maramaldi is a first-generation college graduate completing his undergraduate training at Montclair State University in New Jersey while working full-time.
-From there he completed his MSSW, MPH, MPhil, and PhD Degrees at Columbia University in New York City.
-More recently he completed an advanced management certificate program at Harvard University in Cambridge Massachusetts.
+Dr. Maramaldi is a first-generation college graduate completing his undergraduate training at Montclair State University in New Jersey while working full-time as a United Auto Worker.
+From there he completed his MSSW, MPH, MPhil, PhD Degrees at Columbia University in New York City.
+In addition to his social work and public health training, he also completed highly advanced training in cross-cultural conflict resolution and psychological anthropology in Teachers College at Columbia University.
+Dr. Maramaldi has also completed an advanced management certificate program at the Harvard Graduate School of Education, and more recently a certificate in mediation through the Program on Negotiation at the Harvard Law School.
+He maintains an active clinical social work license through New York State.

 What I Teach